akash85246/Scribly-backend/README.md

 - **Node-Cron** – For scheduling background tasks and automated reminders.
 - **Dompurify & JSDOM** – For ensuring safe and sanitized HTML handling.
 - **MDN & DevDocs** – For providing excellent documentation and learning resources.
 - **Open Source Community** – For their contributions to the tools and libraries that made this backend possible.
-- **Friends & Peers** – For valuable feedback, testing, and support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>